Graduate Programs and Policies

 Students who do not reinstate within one year of their eligible date to return may need to reapply to their program.

-A graduate student who needs to take a voluntary leave of absence or is withdrawing from the college must submit a Leave of Absence / Withdrawal form.
+A graduate student who needs to take a voluntary leave of absence or is withdrawing from the college must submit a Leave of Absence / Withdrawal form that has been reviewed by the Program Chair.

-A graduate student taking an approved leave of absence will need to meet with and receive the approval from their graduate chair before returning to CCA.
+A graduate student taking an approved leave of absence will need to meet with and receive the approval from their Program Chair before returning to CCA.

 Transfer Credit Policy